Use this SleepFoundation.org link for the most current discount on Avocado mattresses

 Back sleepers tend to require a medium or firm mattress.
 With a 7 out of 10 firmness rating, the Avocado Latex Mattress performs well with this group.
 The bed’s firmness provides needed lumbar support that keeps a sleeper’s lower back from arching or sinking into the bed too deeply.
 The zoning of the comfort layer enhances the lumbar support with a firmer feel near the middle of the bed to limit sinkage while gently cradling a back sleeper’s hips.

-Of back sleepers, those weighing between 130 and 230 pounds will likely find the Avocado Latex Mattress most comfortable.
+Of back sleepers, those weighing over 130 pounds will likely find the Avocado Latex Mattress most comfortable.
 This group gives the bed an “excellent” rating due to the lumbar support it provides.
 Back sleepers outside of this weight range also rate the mattress highly.
-That said, some back sleepers weighing less than 130 pounds might prefer a softer mattress and some back sleepers weighing over 230 pounds may favor an even firmer bed.
+That said, some back sleepers weighing less than 130 pounds might prefer a softer mattress.

 Like back sleepers, stomach sleepers of all weights rate the Avocado Latex Mattress positively.
 Of all sleepers, stomach sleepers tend to require the firmest mattresses to prevent midsection sinkage that could put a strain on the spine.
 The Avocado Latex’s 7 out of 10 firmness rating provides adequate support and reduces the chance of lumbar pressure.

-Stomach sleepers weighing between 130 and 230 pounds give the Avocado Latex Mattress an “excellent” rating thanks to its subtle cushioning and ample support Stomach sleepers that fall outside of the 130- to 230-pound weight range also rate the bed positively, but those who weigh less than 130 pounds might prefer a slightly softer model and individuals over 230 may favor a firmer option.
+Stomach sleepers weighing over 130 pounds give the Avocado Latex Mattress an “excellent” rating thanks to its subtle cushioning and ample support.
+Lighter stomach sleepers also rate the bed positively, but those who weigh less than 130 pounds might prefer a slightly softer model.

 Avocado Latex Mattress